This privacy statement describes what information we at Science|Business collect as part of our and how we use this information.

 You have the ability to accept or decline cookies by modifying the settings in your browser.
 However, you may not be able to use all the interactive features of our site if cookies are disabled.

-Our site contains links to other websites over which we have no control.
+Our site and our newsletters contains links to other websites over which we have no control.
 We are not responsible for privacy policies or practices of other websites to which you choose to link from this site.
 We encourage you to review the privacy policies of those other web sites so you can understand how they collect, use and share your information.

 We have implemented reasonable technical and organisational measures designed to secure your personal information from accidental loss and from unauthorised access, use, alteration or disclosure.
 However, the Internet is an open system and we cannot guarantee that unauthorised third parties will never be able to defeat those measures or use your personal information for improper purposes.